cabforum/code-signing/docs/CSBR.md

 CAs MAY provide OCSP responses for Code Signing Certificates and Timestamp Certificates for the time period specified in their CPS, which MAY be at least 10 years after the expiration of the certificate.

 If the CA provides OCSP responses, the CA SHALL support an OCSP capability using the GET method for Certificates issued in accordance with these Requirements.

+For the status of Subordinate CA Certificates:
+  * If the Issuing CA provides OCSP responses, the Issuing CA SHALL update information provided via an OCSP response at least every twelve months and within 24 hours after revoking a Subordinate CA Certificate.

+For the status of Code Signing Certificates:
+  * If the Subordinate CA provides OCSP responses, the CA SHALL update information provided via an OCSP response at least every four days.
+OCSP responses from this service MUST have a maximum expiration time of ten days.

+For the status of Timestamp Certificates:
+  * If the Subordinate CA provides OCSP responses, the Subordinate CA SHALL update information provided via an OCSP response at least every twelve months and within 24 hours after revoking a Timestamp Certificate.

 ### 4.9.11 Other forms of revocation advertisements available